String.prototype.normalize for safer string comparison

 alikeWord makes use of a Combining Diacritical Mark to generate the German Umlaut

-ü also has its own codepoint in Unicode.
-Now we have two ways to display this glyph which makes comparison a bit tricky.
+ü also has its own Unicode codepoint.
+Here we have two ways to display the same glyph making a string comparison tricky.